Content

 More research would be needed to fully understand not only how long L-citrulline takes to work for ED, but also whether oral citrulline supplementation is effective when it comes to getting harder erections.

-The exact L-citrulline dosage for ED is also unclear, once again due to the limited amount of studies.
+The exact L-citrulline dosage for ED is also unclear, once again, due to the limited amount of research.

 In the first study on oral L-citrulline supplementation we mentioned, patients received a dosage of 1.5 grams of citrulline each day for a month.
 Meanwhile, the second study saw patients receive 800 milligrams of L-citrulline along with 300 milligrams of transresveratrol each day.

-One source recommends an L-citrulline dosage of 2,000 milligrams three times a day, or 1.76 grams of citrulline malate for every 1 gram of citrulline you might take for circulatory health.
-However, there isn’t much research to support this dosage.
+If you search online, you’ll find sources recommending an L-citrulline dosage of 2,000 milligrams three times a day, or 1.76 grams of citrulline malate for erectile dysfunction.
+However, there isn’t sufficient research to support this dosage.
+Before adding any supplements to your routine it’s always a good idea to consult your healthcare provider.

-Generally speaking, any supplement or medication that causes vasodilation or otherwise affects blood pressure should not be taken without medical advice first, especially if the person taking it takes other medications to address high blood pressure or similar issues.
+Generally speaking, any supplement or medication that causes vasodilation or otherwise affects blood pressure should not be taken without medical advice first, especially if the person is taking other medications to address high blood pressure or similar issues.

 In other words, if you want to take oral L-citrulline supplements for ED, consult with a healthcare provider first.